Maremoo2/PlayerLookup/README.md

 ```

 ### Notes:
-- Replace `https://github.com/your-username/osrs-player-comparison.git` with the actual URL of your GitHub repository.
 - Make sure to update any specific instructions or details that pertain to your project.
 - Add any additional sections if necessary, such as "Known Issues" or "Future Work".

+-------------------------- ##IMPROVEMENTS-------------------------------
-Improving code quality involves several aspects, including readability, maintainability, performance, security, and scalability.
+##Improving code quality involves several aspects, including readability, maintainability, performance, security, and scalability.
 Here are some suggestions to improve your Flask application code:

 ### 1. Code Structure and Organization
 - **Modularize the Code**: Break down the `app.py` into multiple modules to separate concerns, such as routes, models, services, and utilities.